 I don’t know about you, but me, I gave up.
 Forget nose, forget taste, forget finish.
 Like all highly overproofed rums out there, there’s simply no point to it.
 It’s got a ferocious taste, sure, but let’s be honest: the 151 is not meant to be a garden party sipper or socializing enabler.
 Tasting notes are pointless here.

 Because, guys, come on: all of you who are reading this and snickering, none of you ever tried this stuff for its bouquet, or aroma or its elegant fade, redolent of whatever-the-hell-they-added.
 You didn’t drink it because your Tanti Merle made a great Black Cake from it, and her eggnog was to die for.
 You drank it because you were young, because you were high on life, and because you wanted to get loaded as fast as possible.
 Because it was your passport to manhood among The Boys, because Grampi always had it, because la petite femme over there on the floor of the bottom-house Old Years party was giving you the eye and might kiss you later if she thought you had some balles.
 You drank it then because it was your rite of passage to all other rums that came after, and you drink it now because you want to remember the bright sharp days of your youth when the world was an apple in your mouth.
 So forget this review.
-Just put it away, pour a shot and enjoy the rum as a high test mixer.
+Just put it away, pour a shot and enjoy taking your drinking experience to the wild extreme of unreason.